 For decades, sea level rise (SLR), increasingly strong wave action, coastal flooding, and shoreline development have contributed to critical issues for coastal communities.
 As our climate evolves, episodic coastal erosion around the world has become more commonplace.
 Changes have resulted in shoreline recession, beach narrowing, loss of sandy beach areas, continuous beach system, and sand dunes, reductions in public access to oceanfronts, and increased risk of natural hazards to people, oceanfront resources, buildings, infrastructure, and amenities.

 From beach erosion mitigation to 3D artificial reef construction, Oceanit’s engineers are developing responsible, sustainable solutions for our communities and marine ecosystems.
-Our teams work on a range of projects such as beach restorations, shoreline erosion protection, coastal process characterization studies, shoreline construction permitting, the repair of seawalls, and other historic shoreline protection measures.
+Our teams work on a range of projects such as beach restorations, shoreline erosion mitigation, coastal process characterization studies, shoreline construction permitting, harbor and outfall design, the repair of seawalls, and historic shoreline protection measures.